History of the Highlanders

 Highlanders - When UC Riverside opened in February 1954, it had classrooms, a new Physical Education Building, and a student body eager to inaugurate the new school.
 What it didn’t have, however, was a mascot.

 The controversy raged throughout the opening weeks of that inaugural school year as different factions argued over what symbol should represent the newest UC school.
-Many wanted a bear symbol that could compete with the Bruins of UCLA and the Bears of Berkeley, while others wanted to go in a completely different direction, demonstrating the independence and uniqueness of the school.
+Many wanted a bear symbol to compete with the Bruins of UCLA and the Bears of Berkeley.
+In contrast, others wanted to go in a completely different direction, demonstrating the independence and uniqueness of the school.

-A total of 67 nicknames were initially suggested by the student body.
+The student body initially suggested a total of 67 nicknames.
 The names ran the gamut, from the wild (Bearcats, Rams, Bisons, Badgers, Gorillas) to the uninspired (Rovers, Ramblers, Possums, Chihuahuas, Valencias).
-There were colorful names (Red Raiders, Golden Eagles, Bluejays, Golden Beavers, Orangemen), names befitting the area’s heritage and environment (Caballeros, Friars, Vaqueros, Rattlers, Scorpions, Pioneers) and names that were, frankly, just weird (Aphids, Rocks, Bondsmen).
+There were colorful names (Red Raiders, Golden Eagles, Bluejays, Golden Beavers, Orangemen), names befitting the area’s heritage and environment (Caballeros, Friars, Vaqueros, Rattlers, Scorpions, Pioneers), and names that were, frankly, just weird (Aphids, Rocks, Bondsmen).

 An election in November 1954 saw none of the proposed six nicknames receive a majority.
 While “Cubs” was the most popular of the six, many rallied against it because it showed the campus as a “little brother” to schools like UCLA and Cal.
 A write-in campaign, led by the men’s basketball team, was begun for the name “Hylanders,” a name suggested by freshman Donna Lewis.
 The name was changed to its current spelling and won easily.
 In recognition of her contribution to the university, Lewis received a lifetime pass to all athletic events.